Who We Are And What We Do

 Fundraising is utilized to support CLH, including fully funding the Summer Teen Camp, recreational activities, as well as specialized transportation.
 In the final analysis, CLH Developmental Support Services contributes substantially to the local economy.

 As the people we support age, their support needs continue to become more medically complex with no increased funding.
-This population is growing rapidly and represent approximately 40% of those receiving residential supports.
+This population is growing rapidly and represent approximately 40% of those receiving supported living home services.

 The range of services available in the community has greatly expanded since depopulation of institutions began in the 1970s.
 We have become a major player in providing viable community-based alternatives to institutional care.
 During the 1980s smaller institutions were closed and larger institutions continued to downsize with the final closure of all institutions by March, 2009.
 We continue to need the support of the entire community if our Mission Statement is to become an ongoing reality.
 We seek to support the children, teens and adults with developmental support needs in a way that emphasizes inclusive choice, empowerment and individuality.
 Inclusion of the people that we support into all aspects of community living is fundamental to the current values that are driving our efforts forward.